UltAid

 1. While rare, some patients are not able to tolerate allopurinol or febuxostat.
 Ironically, those patients are most likely to have advanced chronic kidney disease (CKD) making probenecid a poor choice.
 In these cases, a rheumatologist and/or pharmacist can somtimes de-sensitive an individual to allopurinol or febuxostat.
 This should be done under close supervision by a human.

 2. Febuxostat was associated with an increased risk cardiovascular death and death from any cause, relative to allopurinol, in randomized controlled trials2.
-It is not uncommon for an individual with a history of cardiovascular disease to require febuxostat because allopurinol is off the table for one reason or another (lab abnormalities, rash, other adverse reaction, etc.) Gouthelper is of the opinion that patients should be aware of the potential increased risk of cardiovascular events associated with febuxostat when making a decision about starting urate-lowering therapy with febuxostat.
+It is not uncommon for an individual with a history of cardiovascular disease to require febuxostat because allopurinol is off the table for one reason or another (lab abnormalities, rash, other adverse reaction, etc.) GoutHelper is of the opinion that patients should be aware of the potential increased risk of cardiovascular events associated with febuxostat when making a decision about starting urate-lowering therapy with febuxostat.
 This association has also been debated 3.

 References